Simple recommendations to help keep your child safe while swimming at the pool, lake and beach

 With longer days, warmer weather and rising ocean temperatures, it won’t be long until San Diego’s beaches and pools are spilling over with kids.
-While summer fun should be enjoyable for the whole family, swimming can present risks, especially for young children.
+While summer fun should be enjoyable for the whole family, swimming can present risks — especially for young children.

-Stay Safe in the Pool
+Stay safe in the pool

 According to the U.S. Consumer Product Safety Commission, nearly 300 children under the age of five drown in residential and community pools and spas each year, and thousands more require medical treatment for serious injuries.

 - The most important factor in preventing such incidents is constant adult supervision any time children are in or near a pool.
 In some cases, adults mistakenly think that someone else is watching a child playing in a pool, and doesn’t realize that the child needs help until it is too late.

-Make sure children know where the deep end is and how far they can safely go in the pool and still touch bottom.
+- Make sure children know where the deep end is and how far they can safely go in the pool and still touch bottom.
 If your children can’t swim well, stay within reach of them and be ready to help if they need it.

 If the child cannot break free and get to the surface, drowning or serious injury can result.
 In 2008, Congress enacted the Virginia Graeme Baker Pool and Spa Safety Act to prevent the tragic and hidden hazard of drain entrapments in pools and spas; under the law, all public pools and spas must have approved drain covers installed and, in some cases, must add a second drain.

-When you’re not using the pool at home, make sure you take proper safety measures to keep children out of the area, including installing fencing, door and pool alarms, and automatic pool covers.
+- When you’re not using the pool at home, make sure you take proper safety measures to keep children out of the area, including installing fencing, door and pool alarms, and automatic pool covers.
 California safety laws require fencing around residential swimming pools.

 Children need to understand that swimming in a lake, ocean or other open water is much different than in a pool.
 Uneven surfaces, sudden drop-offs, waves, currents and sea life each pose their own risks.
 Allow children to swim only in designated swimming areas patrolled by lifeguards, and assign an adult to watch them as well.

 It’s a good idea to teach your child to swim as soon as he or she is ready.
 A number of swimming schools offer lessons for children as young as three months to teach them to be comfortable in the water.

 - Look for a professional, certified swim school that caters to families with children.
 Instructors should assess each child’s ability and comfort level in order to develop an individualized program that the child will enjoy.

 - It’s important to remember that no matter how well your child can swim or how well-supervised they are, accidents can happen.
 Learn infant and child CPR and keep a phone nearby.